UNCG MFA Admission & Assistantships

 How to Apply

 Our application process consists of two parts: the first part is an online application to UNCG’s Graduate School; the second is a writing sample that you will upload via Submittable: https://mfagreensboro.submittable.com/submit.

 Part I: Online Application to the Graduate School

 You can complete the online portion of your application by following the instructions on the Graduate School’s website: http://grs.uncg.edu/prospective/.

-This online application will include basic biographical information, your academic history, three letters of recommendation, college transcripts, GRE scores, a curriculum vitae or resume, a copy of your writing sample, and an application fee.
+This online application will include basic biographical information, your academic history, three letters of recommendation, college transcripts, GRE scores if available (see below), a curriculum vitae or resume, a copy of your writing sample, and an application fee.
+The MFA Writing Program does not require a statement of purpose at this time.

 UNCG does not send notice of receipt of materials.
 The online system allows you to check the status of your application.

 Part II: Writing Sample

 You should then upload your writing sample via Submittable: https://mfagreensboro.submittable.com/submit.

 Writing Samples: fiction samples may include one short story, several short stories, or a section of a novel, and must not exceed 30 pages in length using 12-point type, standard fonts like Times New Roman, one-inch margins, and double-spacing.
 Poets should send no more than 10 pages of poetry.
 Formatting is the same as fiction, except that poems can be single-spaced.
 We encourage you to put your name and page number on all manuscript pages.
 Please do not exceed our page maximums: we remove pages in excess of 30-page maximum before our readers see the material.
 Manuscript submissions should be uploaded no later than the application deadline.

 Our address is:

 MFA Writing Program, 3302 MHRA Building, UNCG, Greensboro, NC 27402.

 You can apply to our program in both fiction and poetry, but in the event of acceptance, you would be admitted to just one and will not have the option of enrolling in the other genre.
 Should you choose to apply to both genres, you need to submit only one online application with its associated fee, though you will need to upload two separate writing samples.